marchartley/PoseEstimation/README.md

 Before running this application, you need to install the following Python packages:

-- `opencv-python` for video processing and rendering.
+- `opencv-contrib-python` for video processing and rendering.
 - `numpy` for numerical operations.
 - `scipy` for system solving.